denysdovhan/wtfjs/README.md

 ## Array equality is a monster

-Array equality is a monster in JS, think below:
+Array equality is a monster in JS, as you can see below:

 ```js
 [] == ''   // -> true